mmomtchev/nobind/README.md

 }
 ```

+Also, the default `Buffer` typemaps copy the data - which is not the most efficient way to transfer it.
+Sharing the memory between C++ and JavaScript is possible in many cases - but must be carefully implemented in a custom typemap.

 ### Returning objects and factory functions

 Before continuing with this section, we should explain the notion of a JS proxy.